 - Note 2.
 The financial statements of the investee company were audited by the international accounting firms which cooperated with R.O.C. accounting firms. - Note 3.
-The accumulated outflow of investment remitted from Taiwan at the end of the current period did not include the earnings transferred to capital stock of \$58,201 in 2008.

-2. Quota for investment in Mainland China:
+The accumulated outflow of investment remitted from Taiwan at the end of the current period did not include the earnings transferred to capital stock of \$58,201 in 2008. - 2.
+Quota for investment in Mainland China:

-Accumulated investment in Investment amounts authorized Upper Limit on Investment imposed Mainland China as of December by the Investment Commission by Investment Commission of 31, 2022 (Note 1 and 2) of Economic Affairs (MOEA) Economic Affairs (MOEA) 197,901 252,441 810,524 (USD 5,995) (USD 7,795)
+Accumulated investment in Mainland China as of December 31, 2022 (Note 1 and 2) Upper Limit on Investment imposed by Investment Commission of Economic Affairs (MOEA)

+197,901 252,441 810,524

+(USD 5,995) (USD 7,795)

 - Note 1.
 Beijing Tongjinhua Technology Co., Ltd., an indirectly invested subsidiary by the Company has completed its liquidation of various rights and obligations and cancelled its registration in 2011.
 The investment amounted to \$25,715 (USD 800) still needs to be included in the cumulative amount of investments from Taiwan to Mainland China according to the regulations of the Investment Commission of Economic Affairs (MOEA). - Note 2.
 Tongjinhua Suzhou Co., Ltd., an indirectly invested subsidiary by the Company has completed its liquidation of various rights and obligations and cancelled its registration in 2011.
-The investment amounted to \$6,345 (USD 195) still needs to be included in the cumulative amount of investments from Taiwan to Mainland China according to the regulations of the Investment Commission of Economic Affairs (MOEA). - 3.
-Significant transactions:
+The investment amounted to \$6,345 (USD 195) still needs to be included in the cumulative amount of investments from Taiwan to Mainland China according to the regulations of the Investment Commission of Economic Affairs (MOEA).

+3. Significant transactions: